How to live a low waste, eco-friendlier lifestyle – and how you can do it

 From changing to bamboo toothbrushes, I will prevent hundreds of plastic one’s going into the sea or landfill in my lifetime.
 From changing from cling film and foil to wax wraps, I have reduced the demand for those products (as even one person buys things regularly), prevented more plastic from entering oceans and prevented the need for making and then recycling the foil.
 Too often we think that if something is recyclable, the product is ‘environmentally friendly’.
 This couldn’t be more wrong.

 Aluminum is completely recyclable, however, when it goes to the recycling centers they often don’t accept it because it has been contaminated with the food it was used to protect, and therefore ends up in a landfill.
 The production of aluminum also produces perfluorocarbons, which are greenhouse gases much more potent (successful at trapping heat) than carbon dioxide.
 By buying reusable mesh fruit and vegetable bags, I no longer need to use the plastic bags they provide at the supermarket.
+And if you have moved recently with moving services and have cardboard boxes with you, there are various Ways In Which You Can Repurpose Cardboard Boxes.

 Whilst you might look at those bags and think they aren’t too bad, because they say “100% biodegradable”, I would urge you to think again.
 Unless it tells you the duration of the time it takes to biodegrade, I wouldn’t trust this claim.
 It could take those bags years or even decades to actually, fully biodegrade, which is not what you think you are supporting when you choose to use those bags.